 Artem Kitaev (Kosmos Architects): We like to play with typologies and experiment with the role of facades in architecture.
 Besides that, we do architectural research and also collaborate interdisciplinary with artists, filmmakers, sociologists, or publishers on individual projects.
 It’s very enriching because we can expand our knowledge and look at a topic from different perspectives.
 It’s a great way to leave our architectural bubbles.
 At Kosmos Architects, we are a small and flexible office that works virtually on global projects and partners with construction firms worldwide for the execution.

 What projects are you working on at the moment?

-Kosmos Architects: Currently, we are working on a sports center in a park in the Russian city of Kazan, which has the shape of an enormous box.
+Kosmos Architects: We are currently working on a sports center in a park in the Russian city of Kazan, which is shaped like an enormous box.
 It measures 100 meters in length and 15 meters in height.
-To us, it was interesting to approach it not only as an aesthetical facade but to give it an additional function.
-The vast scale of the building is challenging for people to perceive, so we designed it from the one side as a landmark, simple but also kind of radical, and from the other side, we tried to break down the scale by integrating facilities and spaces to interact with the facade.
-The goal was to blur the lines between the building and the park, through a smooth transition, so that it’s not immediately visible where the greenery starts, and the structure ends.
+It was interesting to approach it not only as an aesthetical facade but to give it an additional function.
+The vast scale of the building is challenging for people to perceive, so we designed it from one side as a landmark, simple but also radical, and from the other side, we tried to break down the scale by integrating facilities and spaces to interact with the facade.
+The goal was to blur the lines between the building and the park through a smooth transition so that it’s not immediately visible where the greenery starts and the structure ends.
 It hopefully will be built at the end of this year.

 The new project seems to have some parallels to the “Nike Box MSK Sports Center” you designed three years ago, located in Moscow’s Gory Park.